Artocarpus camansi: Distribution and habitat

-Artocarpus camansi can be distinguished from the closely related Artocarpus altilis by having spinier fruits with numerous seeds.
-Artocarpus mariannensis can be distinguished by having dark green elongated fruits with darker yellow flesh, as well as entire or shallowly lobed leaves.

-Food and economic value
+Uses

-Artocarpus camansi is described as having "high nutritive value but it is an under-utilised food source".
+One source states that A. camansi has "high nutritive value but it is an under-utilised food source".
 Although not as commonly eaten as the breadfruit, it is an important crop in New Guinea, where the breadnut is a staple crop.
 Usually the fruit is consumed when it is immature; thinly sliced pieces are boiled in soups.
 In the Philippines (along with the related breadfruit, jackfruit, and antipolo) it is commonly cooked with coconut milk and spices and eaten as ginataang kamansi.
 In South Asia and the Caribbean it is curried and eaten.
 The seeds are also of economic value in the Caribbean, Central and South America because they taste like chestnuts.
 As a result, the seeds can be roasted, boiled, canned, or processed into paste, butter, flour or oil.